Frequently Asked Questions

 You can find the times for first and last trams below.

-City to Airport
+Newhaven to Airport

-Airport to City
+Airport to Newhaven

 First tram